 - Roast ahead several vegetables and save some for future recipes.
-This, will not only save you time but also reduce the electric bill.
+It will not only save you time but also reduce the electric bill.

 This vegan sweet potato with butternut squash soup is one of our favorites!
-We love eating it with some homemade bread and adding a spoon of cold-pressed olive oil.
+We love eating it with some homemade bread and adding a spoonful of cold-pressed olive oil.